 These layered Peanut Butter Brownies have a fudgy chocolate base filled with roasted peanuts.
 Topped first with an amazing peanut butter frosting and then a chocolate layer, what’s not to love!

 Peanut Butter brownies have kept me going while working at home this past month.
 They’re rich and decadent without being overly sweet.
 Cut them into small portions and grab one out of the freezer when you need a pick me up.
 It just takes a few minutes for them to thaw and you’ll be rewarded with a fabulous layered chocolate brownie treat.

 To keep them from being too sweet, a layer of chocolate is added to the top.
-The brownie layer itself is made with bittersweet chocolate and no cocoa powder for a different texture than my favorite brownie recipe.
+The brownie layer itself is made with bittersweet chocolate and no cocoa powder for a different texture than my favorite fudgie brownie recipe.
 But you don’t just get the great peanut taste in the frosting, there are also chopped roasted peanuts throughout the brownie layer making them crunchy like my crunchy peanut butter cookies.

 These are pretty rich and the recipe makes a lot so you can share and still have enough to keep some stashed in your freezer.